byui-itm/itm-112-materials/installation/apple-silicon-installation.md

 No other changes are required, so at this point you'll click **Continue** 4 times, followed by **Save**.

-You're virtual machine is now configured!
+The virtual machine is now configured!

 ### Step 5: Start the Virtual Machine and install Ubuntu